MeltwaterArchive/proxymatic/README.md

  * **VHOST_DOMAIN** - Enables nginx with virtual hosts for each service under this domain, e.g. "services.example.com"
  * **VHOST_PORT=80** - Port to serve virtual hosts from.
 Defaults to port 80.
  * **PROXY_PROTOCOL=false** - Enable proxy protocol on the nginx vhost which is needed when using the AWS ELB in TCP mode for websocket support.
+ * **GROUP_SIZE=1** - Number of Proxymatic instances serving this cluster.
+Per container connection limits are divided by this number to ensure a globally coordinated maxconn per container.

 ## Command Line Usage